Paranoia 1.0: Reception

 Hildur Loftsdóttir gave the film three stars out of five, noted the influence of David Cronenberg and David Lynch and stated that the story was 'both original and well thought out'.
 Rainer Heinz described the film as a 'Kafkaesk-morbid thriller with effectively interwoven set pieces from films like Blade Runner, Matrix, Cube and Delicatessen and a fascinating colour and image aesthetic'.
 He also stated that the film was 'a gripping and dark science fiction thriller, which achieves its effect not least from brilliant image design'.
 Hal Astell stated that the film 'is a real triumph, an intelligent science fiction story that deliberately removes itself from time and place yet remains utterly timely'.
 Simon Hyslop described the film as 'a treat for anyone with an appreciation for the quieter, artier manifestations of the sci-fi genre'.
 A reviewer for TV Guide stated that 'sci-fi drama and paranoid thrills drive this smart and highly original chiller'.
 A Hungarian reviewer stated that the film contained a 'large dose of social criticism disguised as a thriller'.

 Scott Foundas was more critical of the film, stating that it 'frantically stitches together images and ideas lifted from George Orwell, The Matrix and films by David Cronenberg, only to end up with a haphazard Frankenstein monster of a movie'.
 Brian McKay was also critical of the film, stating that 'the plot and character development are about as thin as the atmosphere on Pluto'.
-Erik Childress stated that the 'film is very much like Soylent Green...as our protagonist wades through a creepy and dank futuristic setting before being hit over the head with a staggering realization' but that 'like the Charlton Heston cult classic, theres a lot of atmosphere to engulf an audience but it becomes tiresome, only to get really interesting again in the final scenes'.
+Erik Childress stated that the 'film is very much like Soylent Green...as our protagonist wades through a creepy and dank futuristic setting before being hit over the head with a staggering realization' but that 'like the Charlton Heston cult classic, there's a lot of atmosphere to engulf an audience but it becomes tiresome, only to get really interesting again in the final scenes'.
 In 2007, the film was listed as one of the “Top 50 Dystopian Movies of All Time” by Snarkerati, a popular movie web-magazine.
 Kelvin Polowy stated that 'like The Matrix, the film plays on corporate and technological paranoia, and it's a stylish if not ground breaking entry into the subgenre'.

-In an academic appraisal of the film, Angelos Koutsourakis stated that 'the film’s representational solution to the complexity of surveillance capitalism draws on the Marxist understanding of capital as vampiric dead labor that feeds on the workers bodies and brains during their labor time; but here the dead labor of capital is pictured consuming individuals even during their leisure time and this coincides with Zuboff’s argument that...surveillance capitalism feeds on every aspect of every human’s experience'.
+In an academic appraisal of the film, Angelos Koutsourakis stated that 'the film's representational solution to the complexity of surveillance capitalism draws on the Marxist understanding of capital as vampiric dead labor that feeds on the workers bodies and brains during their labor time; but here the dead labor of capital is pictured consuming individuals even during their leisure time and this coincides with Zuboff’s argument that...surveillance capitalism feeds on every aspect of every human's experience'.